[Planet Surface]

 [Bridge]

-Transporter Room Three.
-Commander Chakotay is still on the surface and may be injured.
+you to Transporter room three.
+Commander Chakotay is still on the

 [Sickbay]

-JANEWAY [OC]: Janeway out.
+[OC]: Janeway out.

 KES: Just rest, Doctor.